kmk1986/TaskScheduler/readme.md

 ## Don't want to change your system date for testing?

-TaskScheduler use current user's system date by default.
+TaskScheduler uses current user's system date by default.
 You can override it by calling setCurrentDate() for testing purpose.

 ```javascript
 var Task = new TaskScheduler("test task");